-The Applicant is required to procure, install, and own a lockable gang operated switch which is able to provide a visible open as their first device after the Point of Ownership Change.
-The Public Utility will not operate the Applicant's switch and the Applicant will not operate the Public Utility's switch.
+The Applicant is required to procure, install, own and operate a lockable gang operated switch which is able to provide a visible open as their first device after the Point of Change of Ownership.

 Certain extreme contingency configurations may warrant generation curtailment until the system returns to a normal state.
 This includes an outage of the Hurricane 230 - 69 kV transformer or the 230 kV source at Hurricane, resulting in loss of service and, under certain circumstances, restoration from the alternate OTEC source available at Elgin switching station.